5 min read

 Set Up Voice Dictation for Your Code Review Workflow

-Getting started takes about two minutes.
-Willow works system-wide, so there's no plugin to install per tool.
+Getting started takes about two minutes on Mac or Windows, and the iOS app extends the same setup to mobile review contexts with your custom vocabulary synced across devices.
+Willow Voice works system-wide with no plugin to install per tool.
 Whether you're reviewing in GitHub, GitLab, Cursor, Linear, or a Slack thread, the same single hotkey activates dictation in any text field.

 • Say "bullet point" or "new line" to format comments as you speak